 Tiredness and weakness (fatigue) can happen during and after treatment.
 Doing gentle exercises each day can keep your energy up.
 Don't push yourself, rest when you start to feel tired and ask others for help.

 This might include bleeding or discharge from the vagina.
-Talk to your doctor about this.
+Talk to your doctor or nurse if you have any bleeding or discharge.
+Rarely you might have polyps in the vagina.
+Polyps are usually non cancerous growths.

 Occasional side effects